linked-db/linked-ql/README.md

 });
 ```

-Now, these APIs and more are what's covered in this section.
+These APIs and more are what's covered in this section.

 Click on each method definition for details.